Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: The general dimension case

+This quantity needs to be computed at most $p-q+1$ times with the family $\F$ decreasing in size each time.

+For Step 4, we have the following. \begin{lemma} For any $k>0$, we can find a point stabbing $k$ polytopes of $\F$ in $\bigO(n|\F|^d)$ time, if such a point exists. \end{lemma} \begin{proof} If $k\leq d$, then we can test every subfamily of size $k+1$ for common intersection and compute a point in the intersection for a total cost of $\bigO( n|\F|^{k}) \leq \bigO( n|\F|^{d})$.

-If $k> d$, then we know from \cref{lemma:lexmin} that the lexicographical minimum of the intersection of $k$ sets in $\F$ is also the lexicographical minimum of the intersection of some $d$ sets in $\F$.
-Thus, one can find a point stabbing at least $k$ sets (knowing such a point exists) by computing the lexicographical minimum in the intersection of each subfamily of size $d$ (if this intersection is non-empty) and counting the number of sets stabbed for each of the computed points in $\bigO(|\F|^{d+1})$ time.
+If $k> h-1$, then we know from \cref{lemma:lexmin} that the lexicographical minimum of the intersection of $k$ convex polytopes is also the the lexicographical minimum of the intersection of some $d$ polytopes in $\F$ (which in our case is also the point with minimum $x$-coordinate in the intersection).
+Thus, one can find a point stabbing at least $k$ sets by computing the point with minimum $x$-coordinate for each subfamily of size $d$ (in $\bigO(n|\F|^{d})$ time) and counting the number of sets intersected for each of the $\bigO(|\F|^{d})$ computed points (in $\bigO(d|\F|^{d})$ time as well). \end{proof}